 - Determine your objective: Clearly define the purpose of your data visualization.
 Understanding your objective will help guide your design choices.

-- Choose the right chart type: Select a chart or graph that best represents your data and effectively communicates your message.
+- Choose the right charts and graphs: Select a chart or graph that best represents your data and effectively communicates your message.
 Bar charts, line graphs, pie charts, and scatter plots are commonly used.
 Consider the variables you want to compare, the nature of your data, and the insights you want to convey.

 - Simplify and declutter: Keep your visualization clean and uncluttered.
 Avoid excessive decorations or unnecessary elements that distract from the main message.
 Focus on the essential information and remove any non-essential components.